 In September 2014, the Government introduced ‘Universal Free School Meals’ for all children in Reception, Year 1 and Year 2.
-However, it is important that parents/carers of children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible, so that the school receives pupil premium funding for them.
+This is different to Pupil Premium funding and does not enable the school to receive any additional funds to use for the child across the curriculum.
+It is important that parents/carers of eligible children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible.

 If you would like to find out more about whether your child may be eligible for Pupil Premium funding, please ask in the school office.

 At Lynsted and Norton School our aim is for those pupils eligible for Pupil Premium (PP) funding to achieve better than the average for “all” pupils nationally by the time they leave at the end of Y6.

 - Support the raising of attainment of PP eligible pupils through accelerated progress, so that we diminish the difference between the school’s PP pupils and the 'all' pupils both within school and nationally